zodb/relstorage/README.txt

     Opens both storages and analyzes what would be copied, but does not actually copy.

+  ``--single-transaction``
+    Import into the destination in a single transaction, instead of one transaction per transaction in the source.
+This option can significantly speed up conversion times on PostgreSQL.

 Migrating to a new version of RelStorage
 ----------------------------------------